-- A consortium of three GCC national oil companies on the proposed acquisition of a $8bn JV interest in a US oilco’s MENA region, upstream portfolio, spanning eight MENA countries.
+- Advising a consortium of three GCC national oil companies on the proposed acquisition of a $8bn JV interest in a US oilco’s MENA region, upstream portfolio, spanning eight MENA countries.

-- A private equity investor on its acquisition of a significant minority interest in Indorama Eleme Fertilizer & Chemicals Limited, the largest urea fertiliser manufacturer in Sub-Saharan Africa, from Indorama Corporation.
+- Advising a private equity investor on its acquisition of a significant minority interest in Indorama Eleme Fertilizer & Chemicals Limited, the largest urea fertiliser manufacturer in Sub-Saharan Africa, from Indorama Corporation.

 - University of Canterbury, New Zealand (LLB in law, first class honours; BSc in zoology and plants and microbial sciences, 2002-2006)

 - Member of the New Zealand Bar since 2007